Strikes on Wednesday 1 February will disrupt daily life - No 10

 The DfE has offered a 5% pay rise to most teachers for the current school year, but the NEU wants a fully funded above-inflation increase for teachers.

-Individual teachers do not have to say whether they will strike, so school leaders might not know what gaps they need to fill until Wednesday morning.

-Some schools have already announced that they will close, but others are still deciding - meaning many parents are still waiting to hear whether they will need to make childcare arrangements.
+Some schools have announced they will close but others are still deciding - meaning many parents are waiting to hear whether they will need to make childcare arrangements.

-Schools Minister Nick Gibb said the government expects the "majority" of schools to be open "in some capacity".
+But Schools Minister Nick Gibb said the government expected the "majority" of schools in England to be open "in some capacity".

-He said schools in England have been asked to"prioritise the children of critical workers and those children who are doing their exams".

-But many students are likely to face disruption - for example, being given online learning to do at home.

-Schools in Scotland are continuing to be affected by strikes, while most teachers in Northern Ireland will strike for half a day in February, too.
+Teachers join a wave of public sector workers striking over pay and conditions.

-Workers from seven unions will be on strike on 1 February, the biggest day of industrial action for more than a decade.
+Members of seven unions will be on strike on 1 February.

-Lecturers, librarians and other university workers belonging to the UCU union will join the walkouts.
+Lecturers, librarians, and other university workers belonging to the UCU union will join the walkouts.

-So will train drivers belonging to Aslef, affecting services in England, Scotland and Wales,
+So will train drivers belonging to Aslef, affecting services in England, Scotland and Wales.

-About 100,000 civil servants will also be striking, as well as some bus drivers in London.
+Passengers have been warned there will be huge disruption to services across 14 rail networks, with some operators unable to run any trains.

+"So it is hard to cut corners like that but if needs must, you have to."

+Some bus drivers employed by Abellio in London are also taking action, with the Unite union calling for a pay rise for members to reflect the cost of living.

-The action comes as the Trades Union Congress says the average public sector worker is more than £200 a month worse off compared with a decade ago.
+The action comes as the TUC says the average public sector worker is more than £200 a month worse off compared with a decade ago.

-The TUC will hand in a petition to Downing Street on Wednesday in protest at the government's proposed "anti-strike" legislation.
+The union will hand in a petition to Downing Street on Wednesday in protest at the government's proposed "anti-strike" legislation.

 The new law would set minimum service levels that striking industries would have to meet before taking action.